duffn/gatsby-recipe-yaml-source/README.md

 # gatsby-recipe-yaml-source

-Setup Gatsby to source data from a YAML file directly into a page or component.
+Set up Gatsby to source data from YAML files directly into a page or component.

 [Demo](https://gatsby-recipe-yaml-source.netlify.app/)